Wasserstein Graph Distance Based on $L_1$-Approximated Tree Edit Distance between Weisfeiler-Lehman Subtrees

-\paragraph{Theoretical guarantees for the hash function} We employed multiplication between $x_{{\rm dep}_{t}(v)} + p(c_i)$ for $i \in \lbrace 1, \dots, n \rbrace$ so that the same polynomial can be obtained even if the order of $v$'s children is different.
-In addition, because the information of $v$ itself must be considered, we multiply by $x_{{\rm dep}_t(v)}'+\ell^{(0)}(v)$, where we use $x_{{\rm dep}_t(v)}'$ and not $x_{{\rm dep}_t(v)}$ is to distinguish $v$ between its children.
-We further provide theoretical guarantees for our algorithm.
-We show two propositions below.
-Proposition~\ref{pro:01} states that the polynomial constructed in this way has a one-to-one correspondence with a complete subtree.
+\paragraph{Theoretical guarantees for the tree hash function.} We use multiplication between $x_{{\rm dep}_{T}(v)} + p(c_i)$ for $i \in \lbrace 1, \dots, n \rbrace$ to ensure that the same polynomial can be obtained even if the order of children of $v$ is different.
+Furthermore, to consider the information of $v$ itself, we multiply by $x_{{\rm dep}_T(v)}'+\ell^{(0)}(v)$, where we use $x_{{\rm dep}_T(v)}'$ instead of $x_{{\rm dep}_T(v)}$ to distinguish $v$ from its children.
+We also provide theoretical guarantees for our algorithm.
+Proposition~\ref{pro:01} shows that the polynomial constructed in this way has a one-to-one correspondence with a complete subtree.

-\begin{proposition} Two complete subtrees $t(v_1)$ and $t(v_2)$ are isomorphic if and only if their polynomials $p(v_1)$ and $p(v_2)$ agree. \end{proposition}
+\begin{proposition} Two complete subtrees $t(v_1)$ and $t(v_2)$ are isomorphic if and only if polynomials $p(v_1)$ and $p(v_2)$ agree. \end{proposition}

-Under Proposition~\ref{pro:01} holds, Proposition~\ref{pro:02} states that the collision probability between any two polynomials can be upper bounded with $(|\mathcal{L}(t(v_1))|+|\mathcal{L}(t(v_2))|)/M$.
+If Proposition~\ref{pro:01} holds, then Proposition~\ref{pro:02} gives an upper bound on the collision probability between the integer values of two polynomials.